vihari/slides/seminar_2.md

 # Drawbacks

 The model is heavily engineered towards the dataset and the task.
 The generative model makes several assumptions about the task and requires the same or more effort to engineer a generative model for a different task.
 * why is the generative process a two level hierarchy? i.e. why can't everything be treated as strokes?
-HOw is the granularity of the primitives choosen?
+How is the granularity of the primitives chosen?
 * Why are there 4 different relations (spatial) between the strokes, can we just do with one: the along relation type?

 * Why are the experiments only limited to one-shot generalization, how about domain generalization?
 * Although, the model is trained only on small chunk of data, it requires the time lapse data of the strokes.
-* On omniglot dataset, the variance across symbols is limited, it should ideally be tested on more complex dataset such as the gfornts dataset.
+* On Omniglot dataset, the variance across symbols is limited, it should ideally be tested on more complex dataset such as the gfonts dataset.

 <!--<div id="footnotes">
 <h2 class="footnotes">Footnotes: </h2>